Bangladesh Navy: Administration and organisation

 Bangladesh Navy (BN) has its headquarters at Banani, Dhaka.
 According to the Constitution of Bangladesh, the president of Bangladesh is the commander-in chief of Bangladesh Armed Forces.
 The Chief of Naval Staff (CNS), a four-star admiral, is the highest admiral, directs the non-combat and combatant operations from the Naval Headquarters (NHQ) in Dhaka.
-The headquarters has four branches: operations (O), personnel (P), material (M) and logistics (Log).
+The headquarters has four branches: operations (O), personnel (P), material (M), and logistics (Log).
 Each branch is headed by officers who are titled as principal staff officer (PSO) and known as assistant chief of naval staff (ACNS), e.g., ACNS (O).
 Under each PSO there are various directorates headed by directors with the rank of commodore or captain.
 Under each director there are deputy directors (DD) and staff officers (SO).

-The Bangladesh Navy has ten major combatant command, each command is commanded by a rear admiral or commodore, who directly reports to Chief of Naval Staff.
+The Bangladesh Navy has ten major combatant commands; each command is commanded by a rear admiral or commodore, who directly reports to Chief of Naval Staff.